Doors open until Sunday, June 10.

-WE RISE is an expansive 10-day pop-up festival of art and community building, uniting our collective efforts to stand up and help create a city, state, nation and world that fosters empowerment of health and wellbeing as a civil right.
+WE RISE is a festival of art and community building, uniting our collective efforts to stand up and help create a city, state, nation and world that fosters empowerment of health and wellbeing as a civil right.
 Through powerful programming, live performances, immersive workshops, inspiring wellness events and a world class art exhibition, together we will manifest an era where youth are supported to reach their fullest potential and our communities can thrive.

 WE RISE challenges us to see that creativity, community and collective action has the power to change the culture, climate and systems.
 People need support to heal and thrive.
 Individual and collective traumas can tragically manifest as addiction and gang affiliation, anxiety and suicide.
 It’s time to take action and reimagine what’s possible.